EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 When he scored a hit, I caught it—the telltale glint of gold spreading across the skin where his blood splattered.
 Just for a moment before it receded, but unmistakable if you knew what to look for.

-So the cursed one still lived.
+So the Cursed One still lived.
 Huh.
 Helios had some explaining to do.
 Last I'd heard, the Sun Dragon's little "gift" to the Midas bloodline was supposed to have died out generations ago.
 Apparently someone missed a branch on that family tree.

 The minotaur's strikes stunned, the tiefling wove fire magic that carried traces of something familiar (and wasn't _that_ interesting), and Phior transformed into the world's most determined bear.
 Because of course he did.